-Assistant Professor, Industrial and Operations Engineering
+Associate Professor, Industrial and Operations Engineering

 – We develop new decomposition paradigms for stochastic integer programming models.
 We focus on two-stage stochastic integer programs, and advance decomposition paradigms based on special structures of specific risk-averse programs, and also based on special integer-programming structures.The new decomposition paradigms can be widely applied to large-scale complex system design and operations management, including optimizing critical interdependent infrastructures such as power grids, transportation systems, and cyber-clouds.

 – We study network interdiction models and design algorithms for specially structured networks (e.g., trees, small-world networks) in defense-related problems.